samfer2359-projects/code-obfuscation-deobfuscation/README.md

 # Codecryptix – Reversible Code Obfuscator & Deobfuscator

 Codecryptix is a web-based application that enables users to obfuscate and deobfuscate source code using reversible techniques and a secure passkey system.
 It supports multiple programming languages and applies transformations such as identifier obfuscation, string shielding, and control-flow modification.
-All detailed technical documentation, including challenges, design decisions, and system architecture notes, is available in the `/docs` folder.
+All challenges and lessons learned are documented in `/docs/lessons-learned.md`.

 ---